 This is how a basic formula can be entered under Microsoft Excel.
 Now, what if we change the numbers in cell A1 and A2 to some different values?
 Will the formula under cell A3 change values?
 Well, let’s see by doing so.

-After using the above formula the output shown below:
+After using the above formula, the output is shown below:

 Now, if I change the values under cell A1 and A2, the results in cell A3 will automatically change.
 See the screenshot below.

-Suppose we have data as shown below across the first and second row of different columns (A to E) and we wanted to get a sum for each column in their third-row respectively.
-We’ll see how excel works on this situation.
+Suppose we have data as shown below across the first and second row of different columns (A to E), and we wanted to get a sum for each column in their third row, respectively.
+We’ll see how excel works in this situation.